whythawk/momsi-tests/README.md

 ####  ✅ Updates

-This repository is automatically updated daily using scheduled workflows in GitHub Actions.
+The dashboard is automatically rebuilt on any repository changes using scheduled workflows in GitHub Actions.

 ---